nikita0527/techfolios.github.io/quickstart.md

 # 3. Set home page content

 It's all well and good to have your own portfolio site, but unless you actually happen to be Molly Maluhia, the next step is to replace the template content with your own.
 Let's start with the home page.
-Here's an 11 minute video illustrating the following steps:
+Please watch the following 11 minute video for an overview, then follow the steps below.

 {% include youtube.html id="kRNT7KYofGk" %}